Tung-I/Dual-awareness-Attention-for-Few-shot-Object-Detection/README.md

 </p>

 ## Acknowledgements
-The project is mainly build on [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch/tree/pytorch-1.0).
+This work was supported in part by the Ministry of Science and Technology, Taiwan, under Grant MOST 110-2634-F-002-026.
+We benefit from NVIDIA DGX-1 AI Supercomputer and are grateful to the National Center for High-performance Computing.
+The  is mainly build on [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch/tree/pytorch-1.0).